tbensky/PrologScheduling/README.md

 * Linking the offerings times of 3 classes.
 For example, a lecture class that also have labs associated with it.
 We might want the labs occur on off-days for the lecture.

+* Avoiding some offering times for particular classes.

-We're sure there are scheduling constraint out there.
+We're sure there are plenty of scheduling constraints out there.